 The Tanimbar Island Group (Tanimbar Islands) includes roughly sixty-five islands including including Fordata, Larat, Maru, Molu, Nuswotar, Selaru (Selaroe), Selu, Seira, Wotap, Wuliaru and Yamdena (Jamdena).
 The northern portion of the islands are part of the Lesser Sunda Islands and in the Moluccas Islands.

-During the Pacific War, located in the Dutch East Indies.
-Today located in the Western Southeast Maluku Regency in Maluku Province (Molucca Islands) of Indonesia.
+Prewar and during the Pacific War located in the Netherlands East Indies (NEI).
+Today located in the Western Southeast Maluku Regency in Maluku Province (Provinsi Maluku) of Indonesia.

 In Indonesian, known as "Timur Laut"